 Moreover, for the purposes of this study, the following definitions were used to compare the likelihood of occurrence of the various outcomes (disease or infection).
 Incidence rate was defined as the proportion of animals at risk, which developed the condition when the time at risk was the same in each group.
-Incidence risk was defined as the proportion of animals at risk, which developed the condition when the time at risk differed between animals (for example, during an entire lactation which varied between individuals).
+Incidence risk was defined as the proportion of animals at risk, which developed the condition of animals at risk, which developed the condition of animals at risk, which developed the condition of animals at risk differed between animals (for example, during an entire lactation which varied between individuals).